Resources for Student Businesses

-If you are a UConn student or faculty member interested in learning about the commercial potential of your venture check out Accelerate UConn
+If you are a UConn student or faculty member interested in an accelerator at UConn.

 Participating teams will receive an introduction to the most critical elements of the I-Corps Curriculum and Lean Launchpad methodology.
 Over the course of 7 weeks, teams will learn how to determine the market opportunity for their product or technology.

 Accelerate UConn is open to all university faculty and students.

 Learn more about Accelerate UConn